Crown Research Institute: Governance and administration

-Day-to-day, however, CRIs operate as any commercial company would, acting within their strategic statement of intent (agreed with the shareholders) that aligns with the CRI Act purpose and principles.
+Day-to-day, however, CRIs operate as any commercial company would, acting within their strategic statement of intent (agreed with the shareholding Ministers) that aligns with the CRI Act purpose and principles.

 The CRIs, along with Callaghan Innovation, cooperate as Science New Zealand.
+The Cawthron Institute is privately owned and operates independently but engages in partnerships with relevant CRIs, particularly in the aquaculture and seafood research.
+The Malaghan Institute of Medical Research is a registered charity which operates independently to the government but like CRIs relied on industry partnerships and government research grants.

 Funding

-NSOF (the Non-Specific Output Fund) provided CRIs with some independent public-good research-funding streams from 1992 to 2005.
+The Non-Specific Output Fund (NSOF) provided CRIs with some independent public-good research-funding streams from 1992 to 2005.
 The CRI Capability Fund (CF) replaced NSOF as from 1 July 2005.
 It provided public funding to maintain, enhance, and foster current or new capabilities.
 In 2010, the Government provided each CRI with core funding to deliver outcomes for the benefit of New Zealand.
 Core funding gives CRIs greater financial certainty and comprises a significant proportion of total funding available to CRIs.